 The act or instance of making or becoming different.

-Do we need to define what 'change' is?
-It seems such an overused, obvious and common concept, that we don't even need to define.
-However, to make sure we are conceptually on the same page, it is better to set forth a few criteria, that go beyond the dictionary definition above.
-These will help us clarify the process of change and its expected results.
+Do we need to define 'change'?
+It seems like such an overused and obvious concept that we don't need to define it.
+However, to make sure we are conceptually on the same page, it is best to set forth a few criteria, beyond the dictionary definition above.
+These will help us clarify the change process and its expected results.

 According to the scholar Saul Fox, change is the cumulative effect of four criteria: